DhavalKotak/dhavalkotak.github.io/_posts/2021-06-17-Mustacchio-CTF.md

 ![]({{site.baseurl}}/images/mustacchio/source.png)

-We see these two intersting comments.
+We see these two interesting comments.
 The 2nd one tells us a username for the SSH login which is Barry.
-The 1st is looks like a path.
+The 1st looks like a path.
 After checking the path we get a dontforget.bak file with some XML code written in it.

 ## XXE

-We can try to read the id_rsa file on barry from the machine by attempting binding a payload to the sample XML code we got from the dontforget.bak file
+We can try to read the id_rsa file on barry from the machine by binding a payload to the sample XML code we got from the dontforget.bak file

 ```XML
 <?xml version="1.0" encoding="UTF-8"?>